This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 This pathogen lives in the soil for many years and spreads from plant to plant on water, equipment, or plant debris.
 Even humans can accidentally spread fusarium wilt.
 Sadly, there is no cure.
 Remove and destroy infected plants immediately.

-Focus on preventing it next year by planting only resistant varieties with the disease-resistance code FW on their seed packet.
+Focus on preventing it next year by planting only resistant varieties with the disease-resistance code “FW” on their seed packet.
 Soil solarization can help kill the spores in the top few inches of soil.
 Rotate your cucumber crop to a new place each year.
-Biological fungicidal soil drenches and additives can help, too, including those based on the bacteria Streptomyces griseoviridis (brand name MycoStop®) or a granular one based on the fungus Trichoderma virens (brand name Soil Guard®).

 This deadly plant virus is spread from plant to plant on tools and hands.
 It also spreads through the feeding of sap-sucking aphids.
 Symptoms of cucumber mosaic virus most often appear as a mosaic-like pattern of light and dark green on the leaves (almost like a checkerboard).
 The growing points are malformed, and there are spots, warts, or line patterns on the fruits.
 Unfortunately, there is no cure for this plant virus.
 Prevention is key.

-It may seem daunting to identify and manage issues with your cucumber vines.
-But the truth is that you’ll have many more years of success than you’ll have troubles.
+It may seem daunting to identify and manage issues with your cucumber vines, but the truth is that you’ll have many more years of success than you’ll have troubles.
+Some years you may find yourself with so many homegrown cucumbers that you don’t know what to do with them!
 With healthy soil, adequate water and nutrition, and proper care, healthy and productive cucumber vines are definitely in the cards.
 Enjoy the harvest!
+Oh, and if you’re unsure of when to harvest your cucumbers, you’ll find that information here.

 For more on managing garden diseases and pests, check out the following articles: